meeshkan/properties-driven-development-tutorial/ARTICLE.md

 ## What is properties-driven development?

-Properties-driven development is essentially _test-driven development_ in the context of _property-based testing_.
+As mentioned above, properties-driven development is essentially _test-driven development_ with _property-based testing_.
 Test-driven development asks us to think about what our code should do and put that into a test.
 It's not that important whether we write our tests before, after, or during the implementation.
 What's important is that tests guide the development.
 In the context of property-based testing, those tests are formulated as _properties_.

 For example, let's say we're writing code for converting a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) into a [JSON](https://en.wikipedia.org/wiki/JSON) array.
 Instead of jumping into writing a CSV parser, test-driven development asks us to first come up with test cases.

 Here's an example CSV input: